 Discover one of Europe’s true wildernesses in Montenegro.
 Over 90% of this small Balkan country is mountainous terrain and it is an ideal destination for an “off the beaten track” ski touring adventure.
-The scenery is simply breathtaking and although the mountains aren’t high by Alpine standards, there’s plenty of great terrain to enjoy.
-This is a unique oportunity to explore a new country by skiing and make lasting memories of an area that's less travelled.
+The scenery is simply breathtaking and although the mountains aren’t high by Alpine standards, there’s plenty of great terrain to be enjoyed.
+This is a unique opportunity to explore a new country by skiing and make lasting memories of an area that's less travelled.
 Our guides are experts in this emerging ski destination.
 Mountain Tracks is very excited to be heading to this area once again in 2021!

 Travel day - Fly to Podgorica, the capital of Montenegro.
 You will be met at the airport and transfer by road to Kolasin.
 The distance is 75kms and transfer time is about 1½ hours.
 Check into the Boutique Hotel Brile.

 The drive from the hotel to the ski fields will take about 15 minutes.
 We start with some warm-up runs on the pistes of Kolasin 1450 resort where there is some good tree skiing and ‘slackcountry’.
 Short hikes also give access to some couloirs from the Bjelasica ridge.
 We return to the Hotel Brile after skiing

-The transfer to Zabjlak village takes about 1½ hours and on our arrival we check into the Hotel Zabjlak before heading out to ski.
-From the hotel it’s a 5 minute drive to the ski resort and we ride the lifts to the top of the ski area at 2,010m.
-We make a sort traverse to the summit of the 2,322m high Savin Kuk.
-The wide, south-facing face gives amazing panoramic views of the lake plateau and across the prinicipal mountain range of Montenegro.
+The transfer to Zabjlak village takes about 1½ hours and on our arrival, we check into the Hotel Zabjlak before heading out to ski.
+From the hotel, it’s a 5-minute drive to the ski resort and we ride the lifts to the top of the ski area at 2,010m.
+We make a short traverse to the summit of the 2,322m high Savin Kuk.
+The wide, south-facing face gives amazing panoramic views of the lake plateau and across the principal mountain range of Montenegro.
 The descent back into the ski area is about 900m vertical and we can repeat this circuit a few times.
 In the evening we enjoy the renowned Zablak apres-ski!

 Transfer back to Podgorica airport.
 The distance is about 120kms and journey time 2 hours 30 minutes.